-73.5.1 BEd; BEd (After Degree); BA (Native Studies)/BEd Combined Degrees Program; BMus/BEd Combined Degrees Program; BPE/BEd (Elementary) (Secondary) Combined Degrees Program; BSc in Human Ecology/BEd Combined Degrees Program
+73.5.1 BEd; BEd (After Degree); BA (Native Studies)/ BEd Combined Degrees Program; BMus/ BEd Combined Degrees Program; BPE/BEd (Elementary) (Secondary) Combined Degrees Program; BSc in Human Ecology/BEd Combined Degrees Program

 Faculty decisions regarding the Bachelor of Education; Bachelor of Education (After Degree); Bachelor of Arts (Native Studies)/Bachelor of Education Combined Degrees Program; Bachelor of Music/Bachelor of Education Combined Degrees Program; Bachelor of Physical Education/Bachelor of Education (Elementary) (Secondary) Combined Degrees Program; Bachelor of Science in Human Ecology/Bachelor of Education Combined Degrees Program academic standing or standing in an individual course can become the subject of an appeal.
-A student wanting to appeal an academic decision must attempt to resolve the issue first with the professor concerned (if applicable), then with the Department Chair, and, if still unresolved, with the Director of Student Support.
-For appeals relating to academic standing, students should first see the Director of Student Support and, if necessary, the Associate Dean (Undergraduate Student Services).
+A student wanting to appeal an academic decision must attempt to resolve the issue first with the professor concerned (if applicable), then with the Department Chair, and, if still unresolved, with the Associate Dean in Undergraduate Student Services.
 If the matter remains unresolved, students may then appeal to the Faculty Academic Appeals Committee.